overlay-market/overlay-docs/docs/Concepts Explained/OVL.md

 ## Supply

-Total supply of OVL is 800 million.
+Total supply of OVL will be 88,888,888.
 The OVL supply, by function, is dynamic.
 Thus, OVL will be dynamically minted and burned by the smart contracts when positions are unwound by users.

 <p style={{textAlign: 'right'}}>
-<em>Last updated on <strong>Dec 19, 2023</strong></em></p>
+<em>Last updated on <strong>Jan 2, 2025</strong></em></p>